 To be fair, the women are given their due in fighting skills – Onatopp, it seems, takes an equal amount of sensual pleasure in violent killing as raunchy fucking, and her signature move is wrapping her thighs around a man and crushing the breath from him.
 And when Bond gives Natalya a gun, asking if she knows how to use it, she quickly demonstrates how proficient she is.
 So, Ladies – we got your back (as long as it’s pearbottom).

-Joe Don Baker brings his Ugly American, Bond’s disrespectful sidekick (“Hey, Jimbo!”) who turns up wherever he’s needed so that Bond isn’t stranded.
+Joe Don Baker’s first Bond appearance was in THE LIVING DAYLIGHTS as an American ex-communicated general who supported the Confederates; here he plays agent Wade, a more regular Ugly American, loud and obnoxious, Bond’s disrespectful sidekick (“Hey, Jimbo!”), who turns up wherever he’s needed so that Bond isn’t stranded.
 And Robbie Coltrane is Russian mafia, more for comedy than plot.

 GOLDENEYE loses steam when 006 turns up back from the dead, as a British traitor, and tries to kill Bond and Natalya.
 This first murder attempt, where they are left in a helicopter with missiles headed for them, yet with the EJECT button within reach… was beyond laughable for a supposedly canny traitorous double-oh agent to have set up.
 Was the movie pulling our legs?
 So by the 5th attempt on Bond’s and Natalya’s lives, we’ve checked out, figuring that 006 must harbor some love-that-cannot-be-spoken for 007 for all his half-hearted efforts in terminating him.